cvmfs-contrib/cvmfs-tutorial-2021/docs/02_getting_started.md

 ### Requirements
 Due to the scalable design of CernVM-FS, the host of your Stratum 0 server does not need a lot of resources in terms of CPU cores and memory; just a few cores and a few gigabytes of memory should suffice.
 Besides this, you need plenty of space to store the contents of your repository.
 By default, CernVM-FS uses `/var/spool` as scratch space while adding new files to the repository, and `/srv/cvmfs` as central repository storage location, but these locations can be modified in the CernVM-FS server settings later on.

 Furthermore, several (popular) Linux distributions are supported, see [these requirements](https://github.com/cvmfs-contrib/cvmfs-tutorial-2021/wiki/Notes#stratum-1--proxies) for a full list.
-We will only focus on CentOS and Ubuntu/Debian in this tutorial.
+We will only focus on CentOS in this tutorial.

 CernVM-FS also offers support for hosting the repository contents in S3 compatible storage, but for this tutorial we will focus on storing the files locally.
 For this we need an Apache server on the host, and port 80 should be open.